hebrewseniorlife/marcus_redcap_calendar_feed/readme.md

 REDCap administrators should consider the following when enabling the module.

 * This module works only for longitudinal projects.
 Singleton REDCap projects are not supported.
 * Public link feeds have *no security contect*.
 Althought the details of the query are hidden from the feed results; the query and subsequent return data set are executed without authentication or authorization.
-Public links should be used causiously and scruitenized appropriately.
+Public links should be used causiously and scrutinized appropriately.
-  * PHI should not be included in public links.
+  * PHI should not be included in feeds used with public links.
 If PHI is included then the link should be proxied with an appropriate basic authentication schema.
   * Public link feeds inherit the TLS/SSL settings of the parent REDCap installation and Web server settings

 ## Requirements